S-ROLL/notebook.language/docs/speaking/part1/idea1.md

     - ``*``: willing to give us a hand when we need help both inside and outside the school.
 - Feelings $\rightarrow$ I feel lucky to study with them.

+!!! example
+    There are several things that I really like about my major, but what I like most is the supportive teachers.
+They always try to explain the lessons over and over again, ensuring we understand the material.
+They are also willing to give us a hand when we need help both inside and outside the school.
+I feel lucky to study with such dedicated educators.

 ### What don’t you like about your work/major? (*)
 - the exam-oriented curriculum
 - heavy workload